An Impossible Duchess

-This novel picks up three years after the events in The Romany King's Mistress, completing the Clifton Hall trilogy.
+This novel picks up a year after the events in The King's Mistress, completing the Clifton Hall trilogy.

-When a mysterious French girl appears at the servants’ entrance to Clifton Hall, claiming to have been promised assistance from his father, Roger cannot contain the scandal.
-The girl brings with her a child, and a claim on the Clifton’s largesse – yet no one has ever met her before.
+When a mysterious Frenchwoman appears at a Clifton Hall holiday party, claiming to have been promised assistance from his father, Roger cannot contain the scandal.
+The woman brings with her a child, and a claim on the Clifton largesse – yet no one else has met her before.

-Nor, it seems, can the new Duke deny her anything.
+Nor, it seems, can Roger deny her anything.
 Just who is she?
 And why does she haunt him so?
 With both his brother and sister determined to learn the truth, the new Duke of Carston is in for one of the most uncomfortable family reunions of his life.

 Taster . . .

 “If you want my help you must tell me the truth.”
-Roger stared at Cristina, willing her to look at him.
+Roger stared at Geneviève, willing her to look at him.
 "Who is the child's father?"

-She opened her lips and closed them again without uttering a single sound.
+She opened her lips and closed them again without uttering a sound.

-“Cristina, what is it?”
-He spoke in a whisper, though they were alone.
-The moment shrinking in around them, then telescoping out until he saw the years behind him in France, the months with Geraldine, and the time here, with her sister.
+“Geneviève, what is it?” he whispered though they were alone, the moment shrinking in around him, then telescoping out until he saw the years behind in France, the months with Virginie, and the time here, with her sister.
 A feeling, an inkling, a dawning awareness prickling the back of his neck like ice.
-No... it can’t be.
-It simply can’t.
+No...
+It can’t be.

-“Tell me,” he said again, urgently, roughly.
+“Tell me.”
+He spoke urgently, roughly.
 “I need to know.”
 His demand lost all gentleness.
 “Now.”

 “Non.
 I cannot say it.”
-Christina shook her head, staring back at him, so firm and so still.
+Geneviève shook her head, staring back at him, so firm and so still.
 Her eyes shone with tears – and fear.

 “I want to tell you,” she murmured.
 “So much, but I made a promise.
-I will not break it,” she bit her lip.
+I will not break it.”
+She bit her lip.
 “N-not even for you, Your Grace.”
-Silently, she shook her head, keeping her eyes on her hands.
+She shook her head, her eyes on her hands.

 Roger read the message in her gaze, his eyes glistening.
 “You must.”